parthenon-hpc-lab/parthenon/doc/sphinx/src/outputs.rst

 - ``hist_names=STRING, STRING, STRING, ...`` (comma separated names)
    The names of the histograms in this block.
-   Will be used as preifx in the block as well as in the output file.
+   Will be used as prefix in the block as well as in the output file.
    All histograms will be written to the same output file with the "group" in the output corresponding to the histogram name.
 - ``NAME_ndim=INT`` (either ``1`` or ``2``)